magicblock-labs/magicblock-engine-examples/anchor-minter/README.md

-# ➕ Anchor Counter
+# ➕ Anchor Minter with Counter

-Simple counter program using Anchor and Ephemeral Rollups.
+Simple minter and counter program using Anchor and Ephemeral Rollups.

 ## Software Packages